To Moderate or to Abstain? That is the Question!

 How Could the Harm Reduction Approach Affect Addiction Treatment in the US?

 We believe the US addiction treatment industry would improve substantially if all clients were greeted with a harm reduction perspective, as they are in many other countries.
 One way to manage assessment and treatment would be to separate them, with freestanding assessment facilities referring clients to treatment facilities suitable to their goals.
 Clients could check back with the assessment facility when their goals change.
 A somewhat similar system is emerging now, with some interventionists and organizations offering outcome monitoring for extended periods.
-However, these providers appear to be focused only on abstinence.
+However, these providers appear to be focused only on abstinence, rather than letting the client decide whether to moderate or abstain.

 Are clients able to make good decisions about their own substance use?
 From the self-empowering perspective, yes!
 Even from the powerlessness, 12-step perspective, at least one decision is needed: to “become willing to turn it over” to a sponsor, the fellowship, and one’s Higher Power.
 For recovery to occur, there is no escaping decision making.